davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 </div>

 If you ask some rando off the street, "Hey, what are some foundational problems in the field of distributed systems?" they'd probably say something like, "What?
 Who are you?
 Get away from me!"
 Others might suggest the problem of *distributed consensus* &mdash; the problem you solve with fancy algorithms like Raft and Paxos.
 If you've heard of these algorithms, you're probably also aware of their reputation.
 When you still have people naming landmark papers things like *In Search of an Understandable Consensus Algorithm* 25 years after the first working consensus algorithm was published, you know something's up!
 Many people have tried and failed to write understandable explanations of Paxos.
-In this guide, we repeat their folly.
+In this guide, I will repeat their folly.

 We're going to retrace the line of thinking that led to the original Paxos algorithm.
-This guide will be long, because it's complete: if you can pass an undergrad programming class and write an app that sends requests and responses on a network, you have enough background to read this thing.
+This guide will be long, because it's self-contained and complete: if you can pass an undergrad programming class and write an app that sends requests and responses on a network, you have enough background to get through this thing.
 I won't use big words or mathematical notation when I don't have to, but I'm not going to go easy on you either &mdash; no handwaving, silly metaphors or dumbing things down.
+At the end, you're going to understand the core Paxos algorithm, and you'll understand the train of thought that led us there.

 In part 1, we'll start with by exploring the problem space.
 We'll nail down exactly what a consensus algorithm does, and we'll try to design one ourselves &mdash; only to find that it's not such an easy thing to do!
-In part 2, we'll talk about the FLP result, a major breakthrough which tells us why the things we were doing in part 1 didn't work.
-Finally, in part 3, we'll use what we learned from FLP to fix our broken designs from part 1, and end up with Paxos &mdash; the first working consensus algorithm.
+In part 2, we'll talk about FLP, which tells us why the things we were doing in part 1 didn't work.
+Finally, in part 3, we'll build on what we learned to fix our broken designs and end up with Paxos &mdash; the first working consensus algorithm.

 Should be a fun ride!
 Buckle in!